jam-do/jam-site/src/md/whitepaper.md

 Our goal is to return the Internet to the people, to make sure that the majority only need to create a simple HTML file in order to have their own Internet presence, like in the good old days, but with all the modern capabilities of the web platform.

-[The acronym JAM has become a common acronym for the combination — JavaScript + API + Markup]
+> The acronym JAM has become a common for the combination — JavaScript + API + Markup

 All these are beautiful words, but how to achieve this in reality?